The densification of the Settelen site in Basel St. Johann frames 2.500 m2 of open spaces composed of a courtyard and an enclosed garden.

 Terra Incognita displays a speculative city model whose built fabric is taken over by pioneer plants, questioning Basel’s urban growth and its imminent challenges in term of ecology, biodiversity and climate change.

 A kiosk shaded by a leafy canopy and a walkway hosting an endangered flora along the marina’s shore are the two defining atmospheres of a new promenade along Lake Zürich.

 Dreieck Klybeck is a 2 ha bottom-up urban study in Basel commissioned by the housing cooperative WG Klybeck.

-The exhibition at the VI PER gallery opens a post-anthropocene space and challenges the belief that matter and intelligence should be dissociated, regarding flora as more than a mere commodity.
+The Parliament of Plants challenges the belief that matter and intelligence should be dissociated, regarding nature as more than a mere commodity.

 Queerness in nature can be found everywhere.
-This ongoing investigation explores the little known, disregarded, and rare intimate behaviour of nature.
+This ongoing investigation explores the little known, disregarded, and rare intimate behaviour of the botanical world.

 The installation in the international university campus in Paris displays a cabinet of curiosities favouring a non-compliant aesthetic.